bottiger1/easy-undervolt/README.md

 ### Why not use MSI Afterburner?
 Importing of profiles isn't built-in and is very cumbersome.
 Voltage curve seems to be broken on my GPU.

+### Why am I not getting the exact frequency or voltage I specified?
+I believe it is because the driver forces your settings to the nearest valid values.